What is a sore throat?

 - Possibly choked on a foreign object or swallowed a toxic substance

-- Give pain relief as required.
+- Give pain relief as needed.

 - Encourage your child to drink plenty of fluids.